interpromoSID2020Airbus/g7_images_sociales/README.md

 We chose to enrich our images datasets to perform supervised learning for aircraft exteriors detection.
 `g7_scraping.ipynb`: one single notebook that creates a DataFrame with web links of images to be scrapped, and then performs scrapping.
 All images scrapped, along with the CSV files containing the DataFrames, will be handed in separately.
+The Google Images scraping requiered the installation of Chromedriver

 &nbsp;